+Chronic Hepatitis C Virus (HCV) Infection:

+Treatment Considerations

-Chronic Hepatitis C Virus (HCV) Infection: Treatment Considerations from the Department of Veterans Affairs National Hepatitis C Resource Center and the HIV, Hepatitis, and Related Conditions Program in the Office of Specialty Care Services
+from the Department of Veterans Affairs HIV, Hepatitis, and Related Conditions Program in the Office of Specialty Care Services

-Updated: August 27, 2018
+Updated: March 18, 2021

 Please send questions or comments about this document to Dr. Timothy Morgan at Timothy.Morgan@va.gov, Dr. Helen Yee at Helen.Yee@va.gov, or the National Viral Hepatitis Program at VHAHHRC@va.gov.